pudly/schmopera-hugo/content/articles/jane-archibald-more-than-the-sum-of-all-those-notes.md

 date = "2018-02-21T16:28:00-05:00"
 lastmod = "2018-02-21T21:01:00-05:00"
 publishDate = "2018-02-21T21:01:00-05:00"
-slug = "jane-archibald-more-than-the-sum-of-all-those-notes"
-title = "Jane Archibald: more than the sum of all those notes"
+short_description = "Desautels created a bit of magic with his first note of Schubert, dovetailing the piano's set-up note with an otherworldly sound that came out of nothing.
+He was really moving to watch.
+He seemed to cater his playing to the subtleties of Archibald's voice, even making his clarinet speak some text in the metaphorical margins of Schubert's score." slug = "jane-archibald-more-than-the-sum-of-all-those-notes" title = "Jane Archibald: more than the sum of all those notes"
 +++